cysouw/diathesis/text/c03_prepositions.md

 ### [ N– | NL ] Manner of movement {#sec:prepositions-manner-of-movement}

 Some movement verbs allow for two kinds of constructions.
-First a regular intransitive construction expressing the movement \Next[a] and, second, a construction with a local prepositional phrase in which the movemnt verb expresses the manner of movement \Next[b].
+First a regular intransitive construction expressing the movement \Next[a] and, second, a construction with a local prepositional phrase in which the movement verb expresses the manner of movement \Next[b].
 Syntactically, there is a crucial difference between these two constructions in that the Perfekt auxiliary changes between *haben* \Next[a] and *sein* \Next[b].
 In the Perfekt construction with *sein* the local prepositional phrase cannot be left out \Next[c].

 \ex.
  \a.
 Ich habe (in dem Garten) getanzt.